• Skip to main content

 Approach:

-• Loop through all columns in the specified row
+• Traverse all columns of the given row

 Java Solution: